 Wake County Judicial District 10F

-Beth Tanner is running for District Court Judge, seat 2, in Judicial District 10F, located in Wake County, North Carolina.
+Beth Tanner is seeking to be District Court Judge in Judicial District 10F, located in Wake County, North Carolina.
 Use the embedded map to see if you live in Judicial District 10F (Highlighted in yellow).
 Otherwise, visit the North Carolina State Board of Elections website to check your voter registration.

 "I have known Beth Tanner for 3 years and I worked closely with her on a variety of healthcare policy and practice matters.
 She is quick as a whip when it comes to her ability to pinpoint pivotal issues underlying a given challenge or argument, but takes the time to actively listen to others before drawing firm conclusions.
 I have benefitted from her wealth of knowledge, sound reasoning ability, and ready willingness to approach issues with fairness and sensitivity.
 She is a natural and trustworthy leader who energizes others by her sense of humor and passion for her work, all the while maintaining focus on the “big picture.”
 I am absolutely thrilled that she has entered the race for this judgeship position!
 I’m also certain anyone who truly knows her shares my elation."